 The interferometric photon correlations $g^{(2X)}$ are extracted from the time stamps through histogramming all time differences $t_2 - t_1$ over some integration time T between detection event pairs numerically, which allows for a clean normalization.
 The resulting correlation is fitted to a two-sided exponential function, where τ_c is the characteristic time constant of the coherent light, and A is the amplitude of the dip.
-The value of $g^{(2X)}(0)$ is the extracted from the fit as 1 - A. From Eqn. ??, the corresponding fraction of coherent light is simply given by
+The value of $g^{(2X)}(0)$ is the extracted from the fit as 1 - A. Examples of measured correlation functions and corresponding fits for different laser powers are shown in Fig. 2.